Pavlovskaya Chicken: History, Appearance, Eggs and Raising Tips

 If you want your Pavlovskaya chickens to flourish, you need to make sure they have an optimal diet.
 However, they consume relatively small amounts of feed and are flexible.
 They should consume, on average, about 50 grams of feed each day.

 Laying hens should eat grains, food sourced from animals, supplements, and vegetable mixtures.
-You should also feed them dairies such as milk, cheese, and yogurt.
+You should also feed them dairy such as milk, cheese, and yogurt.

 During cold weather, they should have a diet of 1/3 solid food, with the rest being mashed.